Convivia, refugia. Not always everywhere

 In online meetings we often forget how silence is sexy.

-Around the lunar new year I co-created and participated in a remote meditation retreat.
+Around the lunar new year I co-hosted a remote meditation retreat.
 We were not able to be in the same physical space, yet we sat together in silence for half an hour every day for one lunar month.
 No introductions, no discussion, no talking whatsoever.
 Microphones on, cameras pointed at a source of light.
 We could hear each other shuffle or cough.
 We could sit with a crackling fire and melting snow, syncopated with a tropical dawn chorus.
 But most of all we heard the silence.
 A thick silence in our own rooms, complemented by the flattened, noise-cancelled silence of Zoom.
 In this silence, I felt closer and more connected than in any of the online parties, performances or debates going on in Zoomworld.

 Aside from encouraging us to create hospitable homes online, the pandemic demanded that our physical homes expand to include work spaces and even quarantine facilities.
 Spare rooms, caravans and apartments are shared with stranded friends and colleagues.
 Hospitality is extended to infrastructure without physical co-location.